 Avô

-This village's name had its origin at the Couto de Avão, since there was no bridge on the Alva river and the Moura brook and one could only enter the old town "a vau" (ad vadum).
-The poet-warrior Brás Garcia Mascarenhas, author of the epic poem Viriato (18th century) once lived here.
-These lands were inhabited by the romans, perhaps the founders of the now ruined castle.
-Among the monuments, a special note to the mother church, whose construction may have been ordered by Dom Afonso Henriques, a 16th century manor, a pillory and a chapel.
+The name of this village originated in Couto de Avão, because there was no bridge over the Alva River and the Moura Stream, so the old town could only be entered by fording (ad vadum).
+The warrior-poet Brás Garcia Mascarenhas, author of the epic poem "Viriato" (18th century), lived here.
+This land was inhabited by the Romans, perhaps the founders of the ruined castle.
+Among the monuments, the main church, presumably commissioned by King Afonso Henriques, is noteworthy, as is a 16th-century manor house, a pillory, and a chapel.

 Contacts